Elhameed/alx-low_level_programming/README.md

 ---

+## Warning!!
-## This repo may contain some errors.
+- This repo may contain some errors.
 If you notice any, please add a pull request.